 While the popular notion is that cockroaches are notorious insects known to spread diseases, they are not dangerous just in this aspect.
 If you live in an area which is marked by a severe insect infestation, cockroaches can also bite you.

 While they feed off of plants and contents of a garbage can, a lack of food source may lead to roaches feasting off of you.
-They are known to bite feet, hands, fingernails and eyelashes.
-When a cockroach bites you, you may experience irritation and swelling.
+They are known to bite feet, hands, fingernails, and eyelashes.
+When it bites you, you may experience irritation and swelling.
 In extreme cases, bites may also form wounds.

-If a cockroach bites you, you should clean the wound with the help of alcohol.
+If that happens, you should clean the wound with the help of alcohol.
 Dip a cotton swab in alcohol, and rub it on your wound.
 Such an act ensures that the wound does not get infected.

 All in all, roaches are dangerous for you and your home.
 Not only are they a painful sight to see, but they are also a source of various diseases.